whatbirdisthat/vim-yavin/README.md

     git clone git://github.com/whatbirdisthat/vim-yavin.git ~/.vim
     ~/.vim/bundle/yavin/install.sh

-Which is: `this script assumes you have no .vimrc`
+`this script assumes you have no .vimrc`

 Yavin is about one thing: the TEXT .
 No fake metal borders, no 'window', no 'menu', no 'toolbar', no 'death-star' -